leliw/asb-basic/README.md

 ## Development environment

-In production use there will be one server, but in development two separate serwers are more convenient.
+In production use there will be one server, but in development two separate servers are more convinient.
 As you can see before, there are two saparate servers working on ports 4200 (Angular) and 8080 (Spring Boot).
 In that case there is a problem with CORS (Cross-Origin Resource Sharing) and CSRF (Cross-site request forgery) protection.
 It is possible to configure Spring Boot Server to bypass these protections, but for me it is easier to use NGINX serwer in Docker container as a proxy.

 There are configured three diffrent locations:
 * / - Angular code and resources